 Dr Marijan Beg

-My research interests include micromagnetics, development of finite element and finite difference micromagnetic simulation tools, magnetic skyrmions, helimagnetism, spintronics, magnetic nanodevices, computational science and engineering, simulation and modelling, complex systems, user interfaces, reproducibility, data analysis, and open science.
+My research interests include micromagnetics, development of finite element and finite difference micromagnetic simulation tools, magnetic skyrmions, Bloch points, helimagnetism, spintronics, magnetic nanodevices, computational science and engineering, simulation and modelling, complex systems, user interfaces, reproducibility, data analysis, and open science.

 Professor, Engineering Sciences (FEE)